Ohio State to host Johns Hopkins and Maryland in Columbus

 A native of Kennebunk, Maine, Myers graduated from Kennebunk High School in 1997.
 He was a two-time high school All-American and participated in the 1997 North-South All-Star Game.

 Myers graduated from Springfield with a degree in sports studies/physical education in 2001.
 He married the former Julie Cowles, also a Springfield College graduate who now is a physical education teacher at Walnut Springs Middle School, Aug.
 19, 2006.
-The couple, whose first son, Mason, was born in May 2010, lives in Columbus with their sons, Mason and Zachary.
+The couple lives in Columbus with their sons, Mason and Zachary.

 Myers' brother, Pat, was a four-year letterwinner for the Buckeyes from 2000-03, a two-time All-Great Western Lacrosse League honoree and the conference rookie of the year in 2000.
-He now is the first assistant coach and offensive coordinator at North Carolina after stints at Cornell and Bucknell.
+He has been an assistant coach at North Carolina, Cornell and Bucknell.